Nodes

 Place a Generative text node on the Canvas > Using the node's side panel, assign previously set up in the workspace

 From: Select Data request and data property (if applicable) to be used as the array for scanning and retrieving.
-Your data request's high-level type must be set to List
+Your Data request's high-level type must be set to List

 Use on either the Loop node or a node that precedes the Loop in a retry cycle to Clear the user selection.
 This prevents retaining information from the first pass and creating repeated No match incidents